Winter moth

-Winter moths are considered an invasive species in North America.
+The winter moth is considered an invasive species in North America.
 Nova Scotia, Canada, experienced the first confirmed infestations in the 1930s.
 It was later accidentally introduced to Oregon in the 1950s and the Vancouver area of British Columbia around 1970.
 Defoliation by the moth was first noted in eastern states of the United States in the late 1990s, and is now well established in Massachusetts, Rhode Island, New Hampshire and Maine.
-Winter moth is confirmed present in British Columbia, Washington and Oregon.
+The winter moth is confirmed present in British Columbia, Washington and Oregon.
 In Massachusetts, the moths have attracted the attention of several media outlets due to the severity of the infestation.
 Efforts at biological control are underway.